microsoftgraph/msgraph-sdk-powershell/README.md

 The SDK supports managing of cloud environments through `Get-MgEnvironment`, `Set-MgEnvironment`, `Add-MgEnvironment`, and `remove-MgEnvironment` commands
 - Add Microsoft Graph Environment.

-    A `user-defined` environments type is added to microsoft graph and used to connect to graph.
+    A `user-defined` environment type is added and the name passed as `-Environment` parameter on the `Connect-Mgraph` command for user to be able to switch to a cloud of choice.
     - Delegated access

         ``` powershell